Initial Setup and First Release

 }

-For the sake of simplicity, we're using the deployment key hardcoded in the app.json
+For the sake of simplicity, we're using the deployment key hardcoded in the app.json file.
+However, we recommend using environment variables to store your deployment keys. e.g. process.env.EXPO_PUBLIC_TURBOPUSH_ANDROID_KEY and process.env.EXPO_PUBLIC_TURBOPUSH_IOS_KEY.

 Prebuild

-to generate the native code for your app.
+Run npx expo prebuild to generate the native code for your app.

 Basic JavaScript configuration

-In your main app file (e.g., App.js
+In your main app file (e.g., App.js):

 import codePush from "@turbopush/react-native-code-push";